-SeaChange International, Inc. (SEAC) CEO Yosef Aloni on Q4 2020 Results - Earnings Call Transcript
+SeaChange International, Inc. (SEAC) CEO Yosef Aloni On Q4 2020 Results - Earnings Call Transcript

 Michael Prinn

 Yes.
 It's Mike.
 I can take that.
 So, as we enter in the first three -- during the first three quarters of the year, we did burn $70 million.
 We had kind of a cash neutral, or we generated a little bit of cash in Q4.
-Granted, it was a small increase, but I think it was significant in comparison to the cash burn in prior quarters, in prior years.
+Granted it was a small increase, but I think it was significant in comparison to the cash burn in prior quarters and in prior years.
 2020 was a transition year for us.
-So we're focused on optimizing our cost structure, building a business that’s consistently generating cash.
-And then I think just in terms of stability, we've got a -- an accounts receivable and an unbilled base.
-And if we ever at some point in the future decided we wanted to put something in place, I think that would be kind of a logical next step.
+So, we're focused on optimizing our cost structure, building a business that’s consistently generating cash, and then I think just in terms of stability, we've got a -- an accounts receivable and an unbilled base.
+And if we ever at some point in the future decide that we wanted to put something in place, I think that would be kind of a logical next step.

 Steven Frankel

 But you will burn material cash in the next couple of quarters, right?
-That's just your business cycle that’s been the company's history, or is there something different that says if business recovers in Q2, you generate cash?
+That's just your business cycle that’s been the company's history, or is there something different that says if business recovers in Q2, you'd generate cash?

 Yosef Aloni

 Mike, before you answer this, Steve, there's one more I think that you need to look at.
 You will see the updated OpEx.
 The challenge we had last year, we had some legacy commitments, very meaningful in terms of OpEx.
 The impact on these legacy commitments was both on the support organization and the R&D organization.
-Now that all of these legacy commitments are done and completed with negative ROI, obviously, in Q1, our cost structure is much better.
+Now that all of these legacy commitments are done and completed with negative ROI, obviously in Q1, our cost structure is much better.
 Therefore, it will have a significant impact on the cash that we need.
-Mike [indiscernible].
+Mike dido you want to join?

 Michael Prinn

 No, I think that makes sense.
 I think the only thing I will just add is, yes, we may see a little bit of a cash burn, especially maybe quarter-to-quarter.
 We'll give maybe some longer term outlook when we give additional guidance.
-But I think like I mentioned, the -- compared to kind of legacy SeaChange, we don't expect that type of significant burns in 2021.
+But, I think like I mentioned, the -- compared to kind of legacy SeaChange, we don't expect that type of significant burns in 2021.

 Steven Frankel

 Okay.
-And just to follow-up on a press release you had maybe was last week where you talked about the increase in streaming, and I understand that's obviously what's going on in the market.
-But is there any component of Framework today where you, derive incremental revenue as customer activity increases?
+And just to follow-up on a press release you had, maybe was last week where you talked about the increase in streaming, and I understand that's obviously what's going on in the market.
+But is there any component of Framework today where you derive incremental revenue as customer activity increases?

 Yosef Aloni

-Its limited to new components.
-For instance, when customer activity is increasing, many of our Framework customers, obviously, they will require some more cloud services, where we have decent gross margin and some of them will require better analytics as well.
+It's limited to new components.
+For instance, when customer activity is increasing, many of our Framework customers, obviously, they will require some more cloud services where we have decent gross margin and some of them will require better analytics as well.
 This will be positive.
 Also -- and this is certainly new in places where we’re going to take over the advertisement.
 Obviously, over there, there will be meaningful increase.

 Steven Frankel

 Okay.
-So these are things that potentially can come into play in over the next year.
-Where is the head count today, and given the COVID-19 situation, are you contemplating further shrinking accounts?
+So, these are things that potentially can come into play over the next year.
+Where is the headcount today, and given the COVID-19 situation, are you contemplating further shrinking accounts?

 Michael Prinn

 Yes, so right now we're at about 275 globally.
 We have made some changes and I think we just are going to continue to evaluate it on a kind of a monthly and a quarterly basis.
 I feel like we made a lot of changes at the end of our fiscal '20 in Q3 and Q4.
-And so we kind of feel like we’re lean and efficient and can leverage that and we'll continue to monitor that going forward.
+And so, we kind of feel like we’re lean and efficient and can leverage that and we'll continue to monitor that going forward.

 Steven Frankel